Recent Basic Education PPT (July 2022 Board meeting)

 What the does Basic Education Compliance and District Survey Contain?

-The survey includes questions regarding minimum access to the program of basic education that allow the state to ensure that students are offered the full breadth of the goals of the program of basic education, specific required or encouraged offering, and the full breadth of the state learning standards.
-Focuses of the new and improved basic education survey are described first:
+The survey includes questions regarding minimum access to the Program of Basic Education that allow the state to ensure that students are offered the full breadth of the goals of the program of basic education, specific required or encouraged offering, and the full breadth of the state learning standards.
+The updated basic education survey includes the prompts about the following topics:

 The following is the student’s entitlement to coursework to complete graduation requirements such subject areas and credits, graduation pathway options, the High School and Beyond Plan, and local graduation requirements: